 Georgia is known for its southern hospitality and historic landmarks.
 Cities like Savannah provide glimpses into the nation’s past, while the vibrant downtown scene of Atlanta offers a myriad of colorful activities and attractions.

-The Peach State, as it’s aptly called, is rich not only in history but scenic beauty and natural wonder.
+The Peach State, as it’s aptly called, is rich not only in history but in scenic beauty and natural wonder.
 Georgia’s geography consists of mountain ranges, forests, lakes, rocky outcrops, cascading waterfalls, and sandy beaches.

 Georgia has a large number of state parks, many of which have campsites.
 From primitive camping in the sprawling inland wilderness to luxurious lodging on the sandy shores of the coast’s subtropical climate, there is something for everyone.

 A trip to one of Georgia’s top-rated campgrounds is an excellent way to reduce stress while reconnecting with nature.

 Coastal Georgia RV Resort, which is located roughly halfway between Savannah, Ga., and Jacksonville, Fla., provides easy access to the beach as the Atlantic Ocean is just 15 miles away.
 It is also adjacent to a lake, providing those staying here with plenty of water-based activities without needing to leave the site.

 Additionally, Interstate 95 is on the other side of that lake, resulting in easy access in and out of here.
 With that said, do take into account that its proximity to I-95 does make some areas louder than visitors had preferred while others indicated that they heard minimal noise from that highway.

 Many of those who have stayed here have also generally reported that it has a well-kept appearance and clean showers, bathrooms and laundry facilities.

 If you have a pet, note that this place is pet-friendly but that all pets must be leashed when outside of your RV and not in its small off-leash park.